 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from state funds.
 This coverage is with a private insurance company and is handled by the North Carolina Department of Insurance.
 The North Carolina Community College System Office is charged a premium by the private insurance company.
 Coverage limit is \$5,000,000 per occurrence.
 The private insurance company pays 90% of each loss less a \$100,000 deductible.
-The College is protected for losses from employee dishonesty and computer fraud for employees paid from county or institutional funds through a policy with a private insurance company.
+Losses from county and institutional fund paid employees are covered with contracts with private insurance companies.